Soname-Solutions/salmon/docs/faq.md

 }
 ```

-**Q: My company's policy doesn't allow to creating IAM roles with AdministratorAccess privilege, which CDK bootstrap does by default.
+**Q: My company's policy prohibits creating IAM roles with AdministratorAccess privileges, which CDK bootstrap creates by default.
 Is there a workaround?**

-A: Yes, you can bootstrap AWS CDK with less-privileged IAM Role.
-Please see [Limiting AWS CDK permissions](/docs/limit_cdk_permissions.md) for details.
+A: Yes, you can bootstrap AWS CDK with a custom IAM policy that limits the privileges of the CloudFormation execution role.
+This allows you to comply with your company’s security policies while still using CDK.
+For detailed instructions, refer to [Limiting AWS CDK permissions](/docs/limit_cdk_permissions.md).